influxdata/community-templates/docs/best_practices.md

 This will give the user a drop-down menu with all of the unique values of the tag `your_tag_name` from the specified measurements.

-#### Variables from data

-// TODO: Give an example Flux query generating a Variable from field data

 ### Using Labels

 Labels let you tag your resources for easier identification in the UI, and they will also make it easier to export them into a Template.
 If you have a mix of resources in your InfluxDB instance you will have to individually specify which ones to export so that you don't get them all.